-The California Government Code contains many requirements for the operation of local government and administration of public meetings throughout the state.
-Many of these requirements, such as open meeting laws, is to ensure there is broad awareness of such requirements.
-The District is a "special district" which means it is organized in accordance with provisions of the California Government Code and it is bound by the state's general law.1
+The California Government Code is a compilation of legal codes enacted by the California State Legislature which collectively form the general statutory law of California.
+The Government Codes contain many requirements for the operation of local government and administration of public meetings throughout the state such as open meeting laws, also known as the Brown Act, which ensures public awareness of local body decisions which affect the community they live in.
+The District is a "Special District" which means it is organized in accordance with provisions of the California Government Code and it is bound by the state's general law.1